TailorShift/IaC/documentation.md

 The edge device is not just a simple point of sale.
 It can also offer customer-value service such as "what is the price of?" or "is this product available in other sizes / colors / stores?" features.

-Imagine new shop that offers only electronic payment: The device does no longer have to be in a dedicated "authorized-personnel-only" zone.
+Imagine new shop that offers only electronic payment: The device does no longer have to be in a dedicated " authorized-personnel-only" zone.
 Instead it could be placed or moved freely around in the shop.
 This allows making more efficient use of stores space.
 Furthermore it allows employees to get closer to the customer, increasing time available advising and engaging customers in a sale.